develroo/rolisteam/packaging/flatpak/README.md

 ### Note.

-The appdata.xml file is used to populate the flathub page and so should be multilingual and have better screenshots The desktop file too need to be multilingual.
-Good examples can be found in the gnome-caclulator's `/usr/share/applications/org.gnome.Calculator.desktop`
+The appdata.xml file is used to populate the flathub page and so should be multilingual and have better screenshots

+The desktop file too need to be multilingual.

+Good examples can be found in the Gnome's Soundjuicer's files

+`/usr/share/applications/org.gnome.SoundJuicer.desktop`

+`/usr/share/appdata/org.gnome.SoundJuicer.appdata.xml`